The purpose of language

 “a systematic means of communicating ideas or feelings by the use of conventionalized signs, sounds, gestures, or marks having understood meanings”.

-There is no doubt that the most common use of the language is communicative.
-We need the language whether to have an intimate conversation with our friends or give a speech in front of hundreds of people, but the main purpose is to transmit an idea, a thought.
-To communicate.
+There is no doubt that the most common use of language is communicative.
+We need language whether to have an intimate conversation with our friends or give a speech in front of hundreds of people, but the main purpose is to transmit an idea, a thought, to communicate.

-In the same way, you’re not communicating when you are having an argument with someone.
+In the same way, you’re not communicating when you are arguing with someone.
 You’re not listening to what the other person has to say.
 You’re arguing.
 You’re just expressing your opinions or your emotions.
-There is not an exchange of information there, so there is not communication neither.
+There is not an exchange of information there, so there is no communication either.

-Finally, the language has a cognitive function, which means that humans, we use the language to transfer our thoughts in and out of our mind.
-Have you ever realized that when you think, you do it in a particular language?
+Finally, language has a cognitive function, which means that humans use language to transfer our thoughts in and out of our minds.
+Have you ever realised that when you think, you do it in a particular language?
 In my case, I do it in Spanish, but it happened to me that sometimes, I do it in English as well.
-It is very common when we are living in a country where our mother language is not spoken, we end up thinking in the new language.
+It is very common when we are living in a country where our mother language is not spoken; we end up thinking of the new language.
 So, we use language in our inner speeches, and we are not communicating at all.

 Language is the blood of the soul into which thoughts run and out of which they grow.